Bjwills7/TOP-Rock-Paper-Scissors/README.md

 # TOP-Rock-Paper-Scissors
-This is an experimental version of my rock, paper, scissors project.
+This is my rock, paper, scissors page for The Odin Project.
-Its purpose is to further my understanding of what I can do with the DOM and css.